inspire-helsinki-2019/challenge/docs/tools.md

 ### Offered datasets
 Access to data available in ArcGIS Online and Esri Living Atlas, such as imagery, transportation, OpenStreetMap, vector tile base maps, and 3D scenes.
 For an overview, see “[What Kind of Data is Available in ArcGIS Online?](https://www.esri.com/arcgis-blog/products/product/uncategorized/what-kind-of-data-is-available-in-arcgis-online/)” in the ArcGIS Blog.

-- Access details and licensing conditions
-  - This varies dataset by dataset, each having its own access and use constraints, for example, non-commercial use only or commercial use with attribution, or share and share alike constraints, etc.
+Licensing conditions varies dataset by dataset, each having its own access and use constraints, for example, non-commercial use only or commercial use with attribution, or share and share alike constraints, etc.
-- Would you like to get support for publishing your data to challenge teams via temporary APIs (WFS2/WFS3, etc.)?
-  - Participants who have data who would like to host them as web services can do so through ArcGIS Online using their ArcGIS Developer subscription account.

 ### New technologies to test or evaluate
 - ArcGIS Online gives participants the ability to import or create data and host it on the Esri cloud, accessible to maps and apps as RESTful web services.